Stuart Fairchild Player Props: Reds vs. Royals

 Stuart Fairchild At The Plate

-- Fairchild has 12 doubles, a triple, three home runs and 18 walks while hitting .230.
+- Fairchild has 12 doubles, a triple, three home runs and 18 walks while batting .232.

+- In 45.6% of his games this season (26 of 57), Fairchild has picked up at least one hit, and in seven of those games (12.3%) he recorded more than one.

-- In 26.8% of his games this season, Fairchild has tallied at least one RBI.
-In four of those games (7.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Fairchild has had at least one RBI in 28.1% of his games this year (16 of 57), with two or more RBI four times (7.0%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.